tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### `dataset` vs `dataset_fn` argument in `model.fit` API

 Current `model.fit` API takes a dataset from which an iterator is created, and the train function is built with this iterator.
-However, `ClusterCoordinator` only supports taking a no-argument function that returns a `Dataset`.
-We propose to have both options supported, with an initial focus on `dataset_fn` path due to its lighter implications on `model.fit` implementation.
+However, `ClusterCoordinator` only supports taking a no-argument* function that returns a `Dataset`.

-Previous discussion indicates that although an API modification is needed, the simplicity and less overhead may well justify such callable support, with a goal to support both.
+* The idea behind a no-argument function is that the workers are deemed the same, and thus the datasets should be the same on every worker.
+At this time, we do not recommend sharding.

 ##### `dataset_fn` path